frankkilcommins/smartbear-mcp/README.md

 ### VS Code

+Add the [`@smartbear/mcp`](https://www.npmjs.com/package/@smartbear/mcp) package to your project via NPM or via the "MCP: Add server…" command in VS Code.

-Add the following configuration to `.vscode/mcp.json`:
+If setting up manually, add the following configuration to `.vscode/mcp.json`:

 ```json
 {